alexisPonce98/Restaurants_To_Try/README.md

 # An app to track restaurants
  Save the restaurants you wish to try to save yourself from future headaches.
+ + No need to put in the location, we will find it using Apple MapKit.

 **Built On**
 ------------
 * SwiftUi
 * MangoDB
-* MapKit(In Progress)
+* MapKit

 **Features**
 ------------